Chester C. Bolton

-Chester Castle Bolton (September 5, 1882 – October 29, 1939) was a U.S. representative from Ohio.
+Chester Castle Bolton (September 5, 1882 – October 29, 1939) was an American lawyer and World War I veteran who served as a U.S. representative from Ohio.
 He served four consecutive terms from 1929 to 1937.
 He was elected to a fifth term in 1938, but he died before completing the term.

 He was the husband of Frances P. Bolton, who succeeded him in Congress, and the father of Oliver P. Bolton.
 Frances and Oliver Bolton would themselves become the first mother and son to serve simultaneously in Congress.

 Life and career

 Born in Cleveland, Ohio, Bolton attended the city's public schools.
 He graduated from the University School in Cleveland in 1901, and from Harvard University in 1905, where he was a member of the Delphic Club.

 Chester Castle Bolton and Frances Payne Bingham Bolton were married in 1907.
 They had 4 children, Charles B. Bolton, Oliver Payne, Kenyon C., and Elizabeth Bolton.

+Early career

 Bolton was a business industrialist in the steel industry in Cleveland from 1905 to 1917.
 He served as member of the Ohio National Guard from 1905 to 1915.